KWKB: History

 KWKB lost The CW when their charter 10-year affiliation agreement expired in September 2016, when KWWL acquired the affiliation on their second subchannel.
 Concurrently, KWKB switched to This TV, taking that affiliation from KWWL's second subchannel.
 KWKB carried a mix of This TV programming along with its own syndicated programming.

 In February 2011, KWKB began carrying the Antenna TV network on digital subchannel 20.2 until January 2015 when Antenna TV moved to KCRG-TV's digital subchannel 9.3.
 KWKB has been airing The Works on 20.2 since August 2015.
 Following the demise of The Works, the subchannel was replaced by Light TV.

 In June 2018, Chicago-based KM Communications announced that it would sell KWKB to HC2 Holdings for $1,850,000; the sale was completed on January 29, 2019.
-In February 2019, KWKB dropped This TV and became an Azteca América owned-and-operated station; however, this status didn't last long, as the station would become an affiliate of the female-oriented network Escape (now Ion Mystery) in May.
+In February 2019, KWKB dropped This TV and became an Azteca América owned-and-operated station; however, this status did not last long, as the station would become an affiliate of the female-oriented network Escape (now Ion Mystery) in May.

-On March 18, 2021, it was announced that KWKB and sister station KPNZ in Ogden, Utah would be sold to Marion, Illinois-based Tri-State Christian Television for $4 million.
+On March 18, 2021, it was announced that KWKB and sister station KPNZ in Ogden, Utah, would be sold to Marion, Illinois–based Tri-State Christian Television for $4 million.
 The sale was completed on August 2.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: